uxxman/raif/README.md

   { role: "assistant", content: "Hello!
 How can I assist you today?" }, { role: "user", content: "Can you you tell me a joke?" }, ] model_completion = llm.chat(messages: messages, response_format: :json, system_prompt: "You are a helpful assistant who specializes in telling jokes.
 Your response should be a properly formatted JSON object containing a single `joke` key.
-Do not include any other text in your response outside the JSON object.",) puts model_completion.raw_response
+Do not include any other text in your response outside the JSON object.") puts model_completion.raw_response
 # => ```json
 # => {